Unit Election/Visitation Request

 Unit Election Options:

-- Self-Guided Unit Elections: For units that have active members of the Order of the Arrow, they can select a self-guided election process.
-The Lodge has made available all the materials needed for your units Arrowmen to conduct an election by going to www.otahnagonlodge172.org and clicking 2021 Unit Election/Visitation link.
+- Self-Guided Unit Elections: For units with active members of the Order of the Arrow, they can select a self-guided election process.
+The Lodge has made available all the materials needed for your unit's Arrowmowmen to conduct an election by going to www.otahnagonlodge172.org and clicking 2024 Unit Election/Visitation link.

 Youth Membership Qualifications